 The business owner tries to manage small campaign efforts and make marketing strategy decisions instead of doing what he does best.
 They spend their time trying to figure out what keywords to compete for, how to interpret their web traffic analytics, and writing content for their website.
 This simply isn't the best use of their time, and instead of spending to get it done right they spend their time doing it wrong.

-As a Denver marketing company we run into prospects all the time (mostly due to our inbound marketing lead generation war machine) on uber tight marketing budgets.
+As an inbound marketing agency we run into prospects all the time (mostly due to our inbound marketing assessment process) on uber tight marketing budgets.
 They simply don't have the budget for lead generation, social media, exceptional web design & development, etc. They'll spend $10,000 per month in salary to their sales staff but don't want to spend $1,000 on marketing.

 The point is there's an opportunity cost to doing nothing too.
 It's not only the cost of your time compared to the cost of paying someone else to do it for you, it's the true cost of lost opportunity.
 It's true, you get what you pay for.
 Paying for nothing, gets you nothing.
 Shortcutting marketing efforts by trying to do it yourself or hiring unqualified resources gets you what you pay for.

 The next time you're considering how to develop your business, consider the following...

 You get what you pay for, and doing nothing costs a lot

 Your time is worth more than the cost of paying others

 You'll pay 3x more in the long run by not doing it right the first time